gumyr/build123d/docs/key_concepts.rst

 ================

-When one is operating on an existing object, e.g. adding a fillet to a part, a sequence of objects is often required.
-A python sequence of objects is simply either a single object or a string of objects separated by commas.
+When one is operating on an existing object, e.g. adding a fillet to a part, an iterable of objects is often required (often a ShapeList).
-To pass an array into a sequence, precede it with a ``*`` operator.
-When a sequence is followed by another parameter, that parameter must be entered as a keyword parameter (e.g. radius=1) to separate this parameter from the preceding sequence.

-Here is the definition of ``Fillet`` to help illustrate:
+Here is the definition of :meth:`~operations_generic.fillet` to help illustrate:

 .. code-block:: python

-    class Fillet(Compound):
-        def __init__(self, *objects: Union[Edge, Vertex], radius: float):
+    def fillet(
+        objects: Union[Union[Edge, Vertex], Iterable[Union[Edge, Vertex]]],
+        radius: float,
+    ):

-To use this fillet operation, a sequence of edges or vertices must be provided followed by a fillet radius as follows:
+To use this fillet operation, an edge or vertex or iterable of edges or vertices must be provided followed by a fillet radius with or without the keyword as follows:

 .. code-block:: python

     with BuildPart() as pipes:
         Box(10, 10, 10, rotation=(10, 20, 30))
         ...
-        Fillet(*pipes.edges(Select.LAST), radius=0.2)
+        fillet(pipes.edges(Select.LAST), radius=0.2)

-Here the list of edges from the last operation of the ``pipes`` builder are converted to a sequence and a radius is provided as a keyword argument.
+Here the fillet accepts the iterable ShapeList of edges from the last operation of the ``pipes`` builder and a radius is provided as a keyword argument.

 Combination Modes
 =================